The Difference Between Linear & Circular Economy

 The model adds a new link to the linear economy approach.
 The raw materials are transformed into a product that is recycled when it ends its life cycle into a new product, but after that stage, it is thrown away.

-The purpose of circular economy is to prevent waste.
-Manufacturers have design reusable products and when a new product is needed, it has to be obtained sustainably.
+The purpose of a circular economy is to prevent waste.
+Manufacturers have designed reusable products and when a new product is needed, it has to be obtained sustainably.
 Hence, when the raw material enters the cycle, it must follow the production-use-recycling-production cycle.